 The aggregate intrinsic value of restricted stock awards is calculated as the positive difference between the prices paid, if any, of the restricted stock awards and the fair value of the Company's common stock.
-The aggregate intrinsic value of restricted stock awards that vested during the years ended December 31, 2017, 2016 and 2015 was \$0, \$0, and \$265, respectively.
-There were no remaining restricted shares at December 31, 2017 and 2016.
+The aggregate intrinsic value of restricted stock awards that vested during the years ended December 31, 2016, 2015 and 2014 was \$0, \$265, and \$1,142, respectively.